Thamir-73/ideagnUpdated/source/_posts/problemofevil.md

 ### Argument #1: You Can’t Keep Your Cake, And Eat It, Both:
-So I want to start the first argument by first clarifying the nature of suffering, and then moving to the main argument.
+So I want to start the first argument by first clarifying the nature of suffering, briefly, and then moving on to the main argument.

 So a lot of people assume when talking about suffering or when presenting the problem of evil, as if suffering is a monster that should be completely removed from the human condition,